SylCore/mod-ah-bot/README.md

 ## Description

-An auction house bot for the best core: AzerothCore.
 This mod works by selling and bidding auctions in the factions auction house.
 It can be instructed to do both the operations independently.

 ## Installation